mmmarinho/ROS2_Tutorial/docs/source/create_python_node_from_scratch.rst

     [INFO] [1683010988.122731296] [print_forever]: Printed 2 times.
     [INFO] [1683010988.622735422] [print_forever]: Printed 3 times.

-To stop, press :kbd:`CTRL+C` and the Node will return gracefully.
+To stop, press :kbd:`CTRL+C` on the terminal and the Node will return gracefully.